hkulsgaard/sulcus/README.md

 ## Image preprocesing
-This clasification network takes as input patches of gray matter(GM) NIFTI images localized in the Frontal Operculum(FO).
-In order to perform the prediction, those images must be preprocessed:
+This clasification network takes as input patches of gray matter(GM) NIFTI images localized in the Frontal Operculum (FO).
+In order to perform the prediction, those images must be preprocessed.
+The first setp is to normalize and segment the GM and, after that, extract the FO patches.

-  1. The images must to be normalized using the MNI152 template as reference.
-The dimension and the spacing of the image must be 121x145x121 pixels and 1.5x1.5x1.5mm<sup>3</sup>, respectively.
-For the segmentation and normalization processes, we recommend using [CAT12.7 v1742](https://neuro-jena.github.io/cat/index.html#DOWNLOAD) plugin for [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/), implemented for the MATLAB Platform.
+### Normalization and GM segmentation
+  Images must be normalized and segmented into GM.
+For this task, we provided an implementation of a [GM segmentator](https://github.com/hkulsgaard/SegmentGM).
+If you don't have a Matlab licence, you can use the standalone version for Windows.
+Otherwise, follow the instructions to run the scrips inside the Matlab Platform.

+  If you want to do it yourself, you must use the *MNI152NLin2009cAsym* template with a shape of *121x145x121 pixels* and a spacing of *1.5x1.5x1.5mm<sup>3</sup>*.

+### Patches
-  2. After that, FO patches must be extracted from the normalized GM segments.
+  Frontal Operculum patches must be extracted from the normalized GM segments.
 We provided a python script for this task called `crop_patches.py`.
 This can be executed in command line.
 A dialog box is going appear asking to select the NIFTI images to crop.
 Then, another window will appear asking for the output directory where the patches are going to be located.
 For every NIFTI image, 2 patches are going to be extracted, one from the right hemisphere and other for the left.

 This is an example of how the input patch should look: